Glacier Country – Guide for Backpackers

 The glacier activities on offer are very similar to Franz Josef, except the ice climb here is bigger, just so you know… You are more likely to experience ice caves here too do to the funnel-like shape of the valley.
 Make sure to check and compare activity providers for the time given on the ice.
 Also, like Franz Josef, you can take in the glacier view while hurtling through the sky on a skydive.

 Best Walks around Fox glacier

 - Te Moeka O Tuawe Valley Walk – A walk just as interesting as its name!
-The 1 hour return sees remnants of the glacier through dead ice and chunks of the glacier left behind.
+The 1-hour return sees remnants of the glacier through dead ice and chunks of the glacier left behind.
 [UPDATE: this walk is closed due to the Glacier Access Road being washed away in a slip.
 It’s not expected that the road will open again soon].